Nexea1221/Document-Corpus-RAG/README.md

 ```

 ## How to use
-1. Download the dataset from the link provided
+1. Download the dataset from the link provided (Only if data/ folder is empty)
-2. Place the dataset into the folder shown above
+2. Place the dataset into the folder shown above (Only if data/ folder is empty)
 3. Run the program
 4. Ask a question
 5. Get answer